 Computational journalism has been an emerging discipline in recent years.
-A lot of inspiring data-driven studies on news production and consumption, news audience, news bias, and tools have been published and discussed.
+A lot of inspiring data-driven studies on news production, distribution, and consumption have been published and discussed.
 Some conferences, such as computation+journalism symposium, have started to offer places for computer scientists and journalists to help each other to discover new research directions.
 The topic has recently received a great attention as it is relating to a few, but crucial societal problems, such as media bias, echo chamber, and filter bubble.

-On the other hands, social media has received a lot of attention from researchers who study public opinion.
-The data collected from social media is a valuable asset to see what people have in their mind about at the very moment or to examine the effect of information exposure.
-Election prediction based on Twitter is a good example of such efforts.
+On the other hand, social media has received a lot of attention from researchers who study public opinion.
+The data collected from social media is a valuable asset to see what people have in their minds about at the very moment or to examine the effect of information exposure.
+Election prediction based on Twitter is an exemplar of such efforts.

 Theme 2: Accurate measurement of public opinion.
-Recently, web logs and/or social media have been used as a mean to capture the public opinion.
+Recently, web logs and/or social media have been used as a means to capture the public opinion.
 Yet, it still suffers from the bias (e.g., selection bias, sampling bias, etc.).
 We open to new method to contribute for capturing public opinion, and we also seek to debiasing methods when sampling data from social media.
 The proposed methodology can also be useful for social sensing or nowcasting.
 The recent breakthrough in Natural Language Processing Techniques (e.g., word embeddings) has opened a new door to analyze better for textual content.
 Relevant topics are (but not limited): Measuring public opinion through social media, social sensing and nowcasting, Debiasing methods (e.g., re-weighting schemes) for social media data, summarizing and extracting sentiments, and connecting online and offline index.

 Theme 3: Interplay between news and public opinion.
-By linking news and public opinion, we aim to quantify the impact of each of news article or news story and how it shapes public opinion.
+By linking news and public opinion, we aim to quantify the impact of news articles or news stories and how it shapes public opinion.
 We will also discuss what is the practical implication of the research (e.g. for newsroom).
 Relevant topics are (but not limited): Impact of news on public opinion, influence of public opinion on news, and mapping between news and public opinion.